SoumyaManocharya/UK-Bank-Customer-Data-Analysis/README.md

 **UK Bank Customer Data Analysis.**

-The Dashboard is cerated using Power BI Visualisation tool to explore the insgiths of Bank Customers Data.
+The Dashboard is cerated using Power BI Visualization tool to explore the insgiths of Bank Customers Data.

 Here we can see 4014 records with 9 columns